Article Tags: Nutrition | seasonal health | prevention | health education | integrative medicine

 Vitamin D supplements – when to take

-Excess D = toxicity that leads to high calcium levels (vomiting, muscle weakness, dehydration and kidney stones).
+Excess D = toxicity that may lead to high calcium levels (vomiting, muscle weakness, dehydration and kidney stones).
 Severe toxicity causes kidney failure, irregular heartbeat

 This is unlikely to result from food or sun exposure, more likely from extra high doses of D supplements.